 Recovery Requires Ongoing Care

-Going to treatment and becoming sober isn’t the end of the road.
+Going to luxury alcohol rehab and becoming sober isn’t the end of the road.
 It requires ongoing effort and aftercare.
 This, for many, can be a lifelong struggle.
 However, it is worth the rewards.
 Having a healthy and happy lifestyle is the goal, and gaining the tools to identify issues that cause relapses and keep you on that journey of a better life is the only way.
 Addiction doesn’t have to define you; there are ways to get sober and there are trained professionals ready to help you.

 About Seasons in Malibu

 We firmly believe that healthfulness and mental wellness are intrinsically connected.
 Up until recently, the importance of mental health in terms of one’s fitness has been woefully under-recognized.
-Thankfully, the value of mental health facilities have been increasingly recognized by health providers, as well as the legislatures who govern laws pertaining to access to health care.
+Thankfully, the value of mental health facilities has been increasingly recognized by health providers, as well as the legislatures who govern laws pertaining to access to health care.

 One of the challenges that are somewhat unique to mental illness is that people suffering from it are often able to hide their symptoms from others.
 What often happens as a result of this is that an untreated mentally unwell person is ultimately sidelined by their illness.
 Unfortunately, despite gains in access to mental healthcare, issues of mental health are often still maligned in society, and many individuals feel shame around their illness.
 This shame frequently leads to apprehension around seeking help.
 The fear of being labeled as “unwell,” or derided for perceived weakness can also prevent mentally ill people from being open about the issues they’re facing.